 Baker & Cook

-We already know Baker & Cook is the place to go when it comes to the freshest breads, but the good news is it also whips up pretty tasty cakes too.
-Giant chocolate meringues, carrot cake and zesty lemon pound cake are all top choices, and there are even picks for gluten intolerant party revellers.
+We already know Baker & Cook is the place to go when it comes to the freshest bread, but the good news is it also whips up pretty tasty cakes too.
+Flourless orange and almond cake, a deluxe chocolate cake and carrot cake are all top choices.
+Plus, there are even picks for gluten-intolerant party revellers.

-Created in 1926, Polar Puff has long been the go-to for last minute cakes in Singapore!
-Character cakes include Hello Kitty, Power Rangers, Angry Birds, Minions and heaps more, both in full and mini sized options.
-You’ll need to order two working days in advance for character cakes (although they do also have ready-to-go stock) and four working days in advance for 3D and photo cakes.
+Created in 1926, Polar Puff has long been the go-to for last-minute birthday cakes in Singapore (and a curry puff every once in awhile)!
+Character cakes include Hello Kitty, Star Wars, Power Puff Girls, Minions and heaps more, both in full and mini-sized options.
+You’ll need to order a minimum of two working days for any order.
+Looking to order a 3D cakes?
+Make sure to place your order at least five working days in advance.